Green Jewelry Bonney OP12 Deck Guide – One Piece Card Game

 The 11,000 Power can be tough to KO through attacks, so your opponents will likely ignore him or resort to one of their removal effects.

 Donquixote Doflamingo can keep three of the opponent’s rested Characters + Leader from becoming Active, preventing them from attacking you on the upcoming turn.
-If you’re unable to control the opponent’s field, 10-cost Doflamingo is a great play to slow down their offensive turn, buying you enough time to win the game.
+If you’re unable to control the opponent’s field, 10-cost Doflamingo is a great play to slow down their upcoming offensive turn, buying you enough time to win the game.

 Counter Events